MochaMage/khinsider_downloader/README.md

 * Requests (Install using "pip install requests" after installing python)
 * Eyed3 (Also install using "pip install eyed3" after installing python)
 * BeautifulSoup (Also install using "pip install beautifulsoup" after installing python)

-After downloading chromedriver, place it somewhere within your PATH so that selenium is able to find it.
-I typically place it inside of the Python install directory, which most commonly is C:\Python27.

 ## Possible future features
 * Ability to specify which directory to download album to